-As mentioned in Section III, we have collected a dataset from Epinions for these experiments.
+As mentioned in Sect.
+3, we have collected a dataset from Epinions for these experiments.
 Note that for the purpose of this study, we have filtered our collected Epinions dataset to form more dense user-user and user-content matrices.
-The first step is to pre-process the data such that we have the appropriate training, validation, and testing sets from our dataset.
+The first step is to preprocess the data such that we have the appropriate training, validation and testing sets from our dataset.

-The filtering we perform only keeps users that have both given and received a link, and also requires the users to have given at least one helpfulness rating and have also authored at least one review that has received at least one helpfulness rating.
-For all selected users to be filtered out, we remove all their user links, reviews they had written, and helpfulness ratings associated with that user.
-The reason for this filtering is that it will allow us to later remove portions of the data to artificially create training sets that have a varying percentage of cold start users and also different levels of sparsity.
+The filtering we perform only keeps users that have both given and received a link and also requires the users to have given at least one helpfulness rating and have also authored at least one review that has received at least one helpfulness rating.
+For all selected users to be filtered out, we remove all their user links, reviews they had written and helpfulness ratings associated with that user.
+The reason for this filtering is that it will allow us to later remove portions of the data to artificially create training sets that have a varying percentage of cold-start users and also different levels of sparsity and therefore seemingly becoming more similar to the raw dataset.

-The original dataset had contained 233,429 users, 841,373 user-user links, and 13,668,105 helpfulness ratings.
-After the above mentioned filtering process, we were left with 29,901 users, 600,976 user-user links, and 11,555,599 helpfulness ratings.
-The dataset has been randomly split into 70% for training, 10% for validation, and 20% for testing.
-Note that we then balanced our testing dataset to be 50% positive and 50% negative similar to that done in [5].
-To evaluate and compare the performance of LIP, we present the F1 measure for the interaction polarity and the link prediction tasks.
+The original dataset had contained 233,429 users, 841,373 user-user links and 13,668,105 helpfulness ratings.
+After the above-mentioned filtering process, we were left with 29,901 users, 600,976 user-user links and 11,555,599 helpfulness ratings.
+The dataset has been randomly split into 70% for training, 10% for validation and 20% for testing.
+Note that we then balanced our testing dataset to be 50% positive and 50% negative similar to that done in Leskovec et al. (2010a).

+To evaluate and compare the performance of LIP,2 we present the F1 measure for the interaction polarity and the link prediction tasks.
 Note that the higher the value, the better the performance.
+F1 measure (the harmonic mean of precision and recall) is formally defined as follows: